 Given a planar graph , its geometric dual

-if two regions have an edge
+(including the exterior face) and, if two faces have an edge

 in common, joining the corresponding vertices by an edge